Myfanwy/fishtrackr/README.md

 Developed using telemetry data from Vemco acoustic tags, though ultimate goal is cross-compatibility with JSATs, PIT tags, etc.

+## Functionality Goals

-## Functionality Goals: will change depending on the objectives of the dataset in question, but in general:
+Will change depending on the objectives of the dataset in question, but in general:

 #### Array-level